-- 1) New staff members are required to attend a cultural training during workshop week focused on the primary backgrounds of our SCMSA students - 2) Two staff members were sent to a responsive classroom workshop and brought information back to all licensed staff, in order to utilize responsive classroom strategies in each classroom.
-Responsive classroom is a strategy that assists teachers in effective instruction by building a positive community, engaging academics, and effective management while utilizing skills in developmental awareness. - 3) Staff development in SIOP is introduced at the beginning of the school year, and given periodically throughout the academic calendar. - 4) Continuous SIOP training and reviews of SIOP components through staff meeting times.
-These reviews will be done through small groups, peer observations, EL teacher-led workshops and coaching walk-throughs. - 5) New teacher SIOP Seminar, which is taught in an after school, extended time session covering components of the SIOP model within the first year of employment at SCMSA. - 6) All additional staff development training and workshops are blended into the SIOP strategies with a focus on literacy for ELL students. - 7) Staff Development in Steve Dunn Writing training has occurred for all licensed teachers 4 times per year during the last two school years.
-Steve Dunn Writing has been successful with giving all staff a school wide strategy to assist our students with increasing their proficiency in their writing, speaking and listening language objectives.
-This curriculum will continue to be utilized during classroom writing blocks. - 8) Access training for all staff including all proctors will complete the necessary training modules before test administration
+- 1) New staff members are required to attend a cultural training during workshop week focused on the primary backgrounds of our SCMSA students. - 2) Two staff members were sent to a responsive classroom workshop and brought information back to all licensed staff, in order to utilize responsive classroom strategies in each classroom.
+Responsive classroom is a strategy that assists teachers in effective instruction by building a positive community, engaging academics, and effective management while utilizing skills in developmental awareness. - 3) Staff development in the Sheltered Instruction Observation Protocol (SIOP) is introduced at the beginning of the school year, and given periodically throughout the academic calendar. - 4) Continuous SIOP training and reviews of SIOP components through staff meeting times.

+These reviews will be done through small groups, peer observations, ML teacher-led workshops and coaching walkthroughs.

-- 9) All New staff attended the Ignite New Teacher Training at SCSU the past two years - 10) During faculty meetings we have continuous training of the WIDA Can Do booklet and collaboration on how to develop language objectives for lesson planning - 11) During faculty meetings and throughout the school year, we are working on integrating the five English Language proficiency (ELP) standards with the grade level content standards. - 12) Staff members will attend Minnesota English Learner Education Conference (MELEd) in November to access external professional development and training sessions.
+- 5) New teacher SIOP Seminar, which is taught in an after school, extended time session covering components of the SIOP model within the first year of employment at SCMSA. - 6) All additional staff development trainings and workshops are blended into the SIOP strategies with a focus on literacy for ML students. - 7) Access training for all staff including all proctors will complete the necessary training modules before test administration. - 8) During faculty meetings we have continuous training of the WIDA Can Do booklet and collaboration on how to develop language objectives for lesson planning. - 9) During faculty meetings and throughout the school year, we are working on integrating the five English Language proficiency (ELP) standards with the grade level content standards. - 10) Staff members will attend the Minnesota English Learner Education Conference (MELEd) in November to access external professional development and training sessions.